-There could be little doubt the transformative effect computers and the internet have had on almost all areas of modern life over the last 30 or so years.
-The web has changed almost all aspects of society – from how we communicate, to how we work and even how we shop.
+There could be little doubt about the transformative effect computers and the internet has had on almost all areas of modern life over the last 30 years.
+The web has changed almost all aspects of society – from how we communicate to how we work and shop.

-However, until very recently, e-commerce and buying online had largely been the preserve of smaller value purchases.
-Yet through the rise of secure e-commerce and our growing acceptance of online shopping, these days it’s possible to buy even high-value goods online – including houses.
+However, until very recently, e-commerce and buying online had primarily been the preserve of smaller-value purchases.
+Yet through the rise of secure e-commerce and our growing acceptance of online shopping, it’s possible to buy even high-value goods online – including houses.

 As the blurring of the boundaries between the real and virtual worlds continues apace and realty firms are executing their digital transformation roadmap, new and exciting possibilities for buying and selling a home online have emerged in recent years.